 The only evidence that could be relied upon for trial was the testimony of the girl, which is the situation in most criminal sexual conduct cases.
 The defense attorney focused on the girl's journal and the theory that she made a false allegation against the defendant for trial.
 The girl's journal became available as evidence and several pages explained how she hated the man and wanted him out of the house.
 The defense attorney argued that the allegations were false because of the girl's hate towards the man.

 After about two hours of deliberation, the jury returned a verdict of not guilty on all counts, and the man was exonerated and released after spending a year in jail.

-The Law Offices of Shannon M. Smith is very familiar with defending those who are falsely accused of criminal sexual conduct.
+The Smith Blythe, PC is very familiar with defending those who are falsely accused of criminal sexual conduct.
 In most criminal sexual conduct cases there is little or no evidence, so it is extremely important to get as much back story and information as possible, as the defense attorney in the case above did with the journal.
 It is also important to have expert witnesses on your behalf, such as one experienced in forensic interviewing and child psychology.

 It is imperative that an attorney experienced in sex crimes is retained on your behalf and not a general defense attorney, due to the extensive nature of criminal sexual conduct cases.
 Our office is dedicated to defending those accused of criminal sexual conduct and other sex crimes.